With seafaring ancestors in her maternal line, Liz gives them credit for her lifelong fascination with boats and water.

 Water From Another Source

 On a boat, only the sink and shower draw from the freshwater tank.
 The toilet uses a device called a sea-cock.
-This is a special valve that draws water in directly from the water in which you are boating.
+This is a special valve that draws in the water directly from the water in which you are boating.

 The sea-cock has a built-in mesh filter to prevent drawing in debris that could foul the pipes or add unnecessary burden to the holding tank.
 It must be checked on a very regular basis for proper operation, and the valve must be able to turn easily.
 If it is frozen, or hard to turn, have it replaced ASAP!